 Educational trips must be planned by the trip leader in detail.
 Risk assessments must be carried out by the trip leader using the online risk assessment tool.
-Risk assessments need to be shared with adults and pupils before the trip date.
-All trip documentation needs to be passed to the head teacher at least two weeks before the proposed date of the trip.
+Risk assessments must be shared with adults and pupils (where relevant) before the trip date.
+All trip documentation needs to be passed to the Executive Head Teacher/Head Teacher at least two weeks before the proposed date of the trip.
+Residential trips or some outdoor education activities (listed below) may require further LA specialist expertise permissions which need earlier submission of risk assessment details prior to the trip.
+Executive Head Teachers/Head Teachers will need to submit details in line with this requirement and must not allow trips to go ahead without this external verification.